 Earlier on, Louis Pasteur had developed a method (pasteurization method) to kill pathogenic micro-organisms in food products to make them safe for human consumption.
 Packaging of properly pasteurized commercial grade milk to make the standard uniform and to reduce contamination of milk later followed.

 Packaging assured consumers of quality and safety of the dairy products.
 These efforts paid off as consumption soon increased by over 90 percent.

-By convention, all females should be able to produce milk.
+By convention, all female mammals should be able to produce milk.
 However, there are special cases in which some of them are unable to produce.
 Humans do not produce it for commercial purposes.

-There are milk-banks where the expressed commodity is stored and given to infants whose mothers cannot produce milk for some special reasons.
+There are milk-banks where the expressed commodity is stored and given to infants whose mothers cannot produce milk.
+This blog is specifically concerned with dairy milk.